zzz0906/LeetCode/README.md

 BUT in my opinion, **a.users_id = b.client_id still need to be considered this times' b. driver id's banned = NO!**

+## 263. Ugly Number

+Ugly numbers are positive numbers whose prime factors only include 2, 3, 5.

+keep /2 or /3 or /5 or return false!

+## 264. Ugly Number II

+Write a program to find the n-th ugly number.

+Ugly numbers are positive numbers whose prime factors only include 2, 3, 5.

+Iterate and determine?
+TLE...

+prime sieve?

+2 3 5 2*2 2*3 2*5 2*2*2 2*2*3

+it's the past answer *2,*3,*5

+res

+res[m1] res[m2] res[m3]

+res[m1]\*2 res[m2]\*3 res[m3]\*3

+and m1++ if we choose these one to generate a new sample and use it compare with others and choose the minimum!

+like sieve! in the heap!